 Sandi Genovese is an experienced scrapbooker with a passion for helping others learn to preserve their memories.
-She was the host of DYI Scrapbooking, which aired on DIY and HGTV channels for several years (view online episodes) and a former spokesperson for Kodak's line of digital photography products.
-Sandi Genovese is know to scrapbookers of all ages for her lively personality and impeccable sense of style!
+She was the host of DIY Scrapbooking, which aired on DIY and HGTV channels for several years and a former spokesperson for Kodak's line of digital photography products.
+Sandi Genovese is known to scrapbookers of all ages for her lively personality and impeccable sense of style!

 Interview with Sandi Genovese